w3f/Grants-Program/applications/msai.md

 - Dr Salman Alim Marvasti --  Experienced Finance and Blockchain Senior Developer currently at Blockchain.com
 - Dr Atefeh Alihossieni - Internal Medicine Specialist - Medical App Design Baan Clinic- Millway medical practice
 - Rahim Lalani CEO Text services and contract app development company in Pakistan

 ####  Advisory:
 - Dr Mehdi Ghandi - Senior FPGA AI developer
 - James Isilay - Cognism AI founder and CEO
-- Dr Ali Marvasti -- Consultant Neurologist  and PhD candidate- NHS , Cambridge University Dr Ali Marvasti's research with medical data made evident that even if an application is developed that could scan and store all the data there is no reliable standard to store it in a decentralised manner.
+- Dr Ali Marvasti -- Consultant Neurologist  and PhD candidate - NHS , Cambridge University
+- Dr Ali Marvasti's research with medical data made evident that even if an application is developed that could scan and store all the data there is no reliable standard to store it in a decentralised manner.
-    The existing projects are not benefitial for real life situation.
+    The existing projects are not beneficial for real life situation.

 ### Contact